HR1 Significant investment agreements that include Human rights

 HR4 Non-discrimination violations

 All countries in ABB’s sustainability management program are asked to report any incidents of discrimination.
-There were 13 substantiated cases of harassment and two of discrimination in 2012, resulting in one termination, one resignation and a range of other measures, including formal warnings, counseling and further training.
+There were 10 substantiated cases of harassment and one of discrimination in 2013, resulting in one termination, one resignation and a range of other measures, including formal warnings, counseling and further training.

 HR5, HR6, HR7 Operations at risk